pydantic/pydantic/.github/PULL_REQUEST_TEMPLATE.md

 Otherwise, your pull requests may be closed without review.

 Thank you for your interest in pydantic, and your patience. :pray:

+**Note:** if you're making a pull request to fix pydantic v1.10, please make it against the `1.10.X-fixes` branch.